jfraxanet/Topo_LR_Kitaev_AAH/README.md

 # Toplogical properties of the long-range Kitaev chain in the presence of a Aubry-André-Harper modulation

-Use this template to more easily create your nbdev project.
 > While the physics and topological properties of the 1D short-range and long-range Kitaev chains in spatially homogeneous chemical potential are well understood, it is not the case for inhomogeneous potentials.
 In this paper we present a detailed study of the bulk topology at the central gap and